On a measurable analogue of small topological full groups II: Preliminaries

 We have the following straightforward consequence of \cite[Theorem 1.2]{nekrashevychSimplegroupsdynamical2017} and \cite[Proposition 5.7]{nekrashevychSimplegroupsdynamical2017} which will be crucial in our proof of Theorem \ref{thmi: finite topo rank}.

-\begin{thm}[{Nekrashevych}] Let $\Gamma$ be a finitely generated group, suppose $\Gamma$ acts on the Cantor space by homeomorphism and that every $\Gamma$-orbit has cardinality at least $5$.
-Then the action is a topological subshift if and only if its alternating topological full group is finitely generated. \end{thm}
+\begin{theo}[{Nekrashevych}] Let $\Gamma$ be a finitely generated group, suppose $\Gamma$ acts on the Cantor space by homeomorphism and that every $\Gamma$-orbit has cardinality at least $5$.
+Then the action is a topological subshift if and only if its alternating topological full group is finitely generated. \end{theo}